-- Workforce: The IC has made some progress in ensuring that it has a capable and diverse workforce—which is critical to its ability to deliver distinctive, timely insights with clarity, objectivity, and independence.
-For example, the IC follows many leading practices for managing workforce diversity, but could do more to enhance planning, measure progress, and assess barriers.
-While the IC has reported an increase among some demographic groups in the last 5 years, the proportions of women and racial or ethnic minorities stayed below federal workforce benchmarks between fiscal years 2011 and 2019.
+- The IC has made some progress in ensuring that it has a capable and diverse workforce—which is critical to its ability to deliver distinctive, timely insights with clarity, objectivity, and independence.
+The IC follows many leading practices for managing workforce diversity, but could do more to enhance planning, measure progress, and assess barriers.
+For example, while the IC has reported an increase among some demographic groups in the last 5 years, the proportions of women and racial or ethnic minorities stayed below federal workforce benchmarks between FYs 2011 and 2019.
 The proportions of persons with disabilities in the IC also didn't meet federal goals.

 Intelligence Community Workforce Compared to the Federal Workforce and Civilian Labor Force

-- Support for military operations: The IC’s intelligence is a critical element in planning U.S. military operations, and the community has worked to strengthen its management and oversight of its efforts to support global military operations.
-However, the IC could improve how it manages these efforts.
-For instance, DOD uses certifications to determine that its employees have the necessary education, training, and experience to carry out their duties.
+- The IC’s intelligence is a critical element in planning U.S. military operations.
+DOD uses certifications to determine that its employees have the necessary education, training, and experience to carry out their duties.
 However, DOD does not have such certifications for some personnel that provide intelligence support to its weapons acquisition programs.
 Additionally, DOD’s Missile Defense Agency (MDA) uses information from the IC to develop systems to address the threat of ballistic missiles.
 The MDA has recently increased its interaction with the IC, but further collaboration could help the MDA keep pace with evolving threats.